Bandyer/Bandyer-Chat-Widget/README.md

 The widget has a custom configurable function that lets you customize how users name are displayed in the UI.
 The userDetailsFormatter is optional, but if defined, it must be a function.

-This function takes as input parameter an Object that represents one user and must return a string that represents how the user identity must be displayed in the UI.
+This function takes as input parameter an Object that represents one user and must return a String that represents how the user identity must be displayed in the UI.

-If the return value is not a string or the logic fails, the displayed information will be the userAlias.
+If the return value is not a String or the logic fails, the displayed information will be the userAlias.

 Here an example: